 “Whoa,” I whisper.
 “Dragons are real.”

-“No,” Gyrax whispers back.
-“These are wyverns.
+“No,” Gyrax whispers back, “these aren’t dragons.
+They’re wyverns.
 Smaller, weaker, and less intelligent.
-Wyverns don’t grow beyond a dozen feet.
-Real dragons are ten times as large, and they don’t breathe fire.”
+They never grow larger than a dozen feet.
+Real dragons are ten times as big and they don’t breathe fire.”

 “But they’re related, right?”
 I look over at Gyrax.
 “I mean, not that I’ve seen a dragon before, but…”